The Children’s Place (NASDAQ:PLCE) Shares Gap Down to $84.86

-The Children’s Place, Inc. (NASDAQ:PLCE)’s stock price gapped down prior to trading on Thursday .
+The Children’s Place, Inc. (NASDAQ:PLCE) shares gapped down before the market opened on Thursday .
 The stock had previously closed at $84.86, but opened at $82.83.
-The Children’s Place shares last traded at $80.38, with a volume of 537 shares changing hands.
+The Children’s Place shares last traded at $80.38, with a volume of 537 shares trading hands.

-Several equities analysts have commented on the stock.
-Telsey Advisory Group raised their target price on shares of The Children’s Place from $110.00 to $125.00 and gave the company an “outperform” rating in a research note on Monday, August 16th.
-B. Riley raised shares of The Children’s Place from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $92.00 to $130.00 in a research note on Monday, August 16th.
-Finally, Citigroup lifted their target price on shares of The Children’s Place from $95.00 to $105.00 and gave the stock a “neutral” rating in a research report on Thursday, August 19th.
-Five investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus target price of $92.70.
+A number of research firms have recently issued reports on PLCE.
+Citigroup raised their price target on shares of The Children’s Place from $95.00 to $105.00 and gave the stock a “neutral” rating in a research report on Thursday, August 19th.
+Telsey Advisory Group lifted their price objective on shares of The Children’s Place from $110.00 to $125.00 and gave the stock an “outperform” rating in a research note on Monday, August 16th.
+Finally, B. Riley raised shares of The Children’s Place from a “neutral” rating to a “buy” rating and lifted their target price for the stock from $92.00 to $130.00 in a research report on Monday, August 16th.
+Five research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $92.70.

 The business has a 50 day moving average of $88.56 and a 200-day moving average of $85.76.
 The company has a current ratio of 0.91, a quick ratio of 0.22 and a debt-to-equity ratio of 0.44.
 The firm has a market capitalization of $1.15 billion, a P/E ratio of 13.13, a PEG ratio of 0.97 and a beta of 2.26.

-In other The Children’s Place news, CEO Jane T. Elfers sold 34,225 shares of the firm’s stock in a transaction on Monday, August 23rd.
-The stock was sold at an average price of $99.46, for a total transaction of $3,404,018.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Corporate insiders own 5.01% of the company’s stock.
+In other The Children’s Place news, CEO Jane T. Elfers sold 34,225 shares of The Children’s Place stock in a transaction that occurred on Monday, August 23rd.
+The stock was sold at an average price of $99.46, for a total value of $3,404,018.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+5.01% of the stock is owned by insiders.

-Several hedge funds have recently made changes to their positions in the company.
-BlackRock Inc. lifted its stake in shares of The Children’s Place by 1.7% in the first quarter.
-BlackRock Inc. now owns 2,328,711 shares of the company’s stock worth $162,311,000 after acquiring an additional 38,294 shares during the period.
-Vanguard Group Inc. boosted its position in The Children’s Place by 11.0% in the second quarter.
-Vanguard Group Inc. now owns 1,368,765 shares of the company’s stock worth $127,377,000 after purchasing an additional 136,161 shares during the last quarter.
-Invesco Ltd. lifted its position in shares of The Children’s Place by 1.7% during the 2nd quarter.
-Invesco Ltd. now owns 1,346,812 shares of the company’s stock valued at $125,335,000 after buying an additional 22,931 shares during the last quarter.
-State Street Corp lifted its position in shares of The Children’s Place by 8.6% during the 2nd quarter.
-State Street Corp now owns 591,128 shares of the company’s stock valued at $55,010,000 after buying an additional 46,794 shares during the last quarter.
-Finally, Macquarie Group Ltd. lifted its holdings in The Children’s Place by 1.9% during the 2nd quarter.
-Macquarie Group Ltd. now owns 394,512 shares of the company’s stock worth $36,713,000 after purchasing an additional 7,219 shares in the last quarter.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Parametric Portfolio Associates LLC lifted its position in shares of The Children’s Place by 25.8% during the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 100,610 shares of the company’s stock valued at $9,363,000 after buying an additional 20,643 shares during the last quarter.
+Comerica Bank increased its stake in The Children’s Place by 75.9% in the 2nd quarter.
+Comerica Bank now owns 25,869 shares of the company’s stock worth $2,474,000 after acquiring an additional 11,161 shares during the last quarter.
+Marshall Wace North America L.P. increased its stake in The Children’s Place by 201.3% in the 2nd quarter.
+Marshall Wace North America L.P. now owns 13,834 shares of the company’s stock worth $1,288,000 after acquiring an additional 9,243 shares during the last quarter.
+Morgan Stanley increased its stake in The Children’s Place by 21.7% in the 2nd quarter.
+Morgan Stanley now owns 216,030 shares of the company’s stock worth $20,103,000 after acquiring an additional 38,552 shares during the last quarter.
+Finally, Walleye Capital LLC bought a new position in shares of The Children’s Place during the 2nd quarter valued at about $356,000.

 The Children’s Place, Inc provides apparel, footwear, accessories, and other items for children.
 It also designs, contracts to manufacture and sell fashionable and value-priced merchandise under the brand names of The Children’s Place, Baby Place, and Gymboree.
 The firm operates through the following segments: Children’s Place U.S.